Henriqueperoni/CI-MS3-Books-World/README.md

 - As a user, I want to easily understand the main purpose of the site and learn more about the organisation.
 - As a user, I want to easily to sign up to the website.
-- As a user, I want to easily Log in on my account.
+- As a user, I want to easily log in on my account.
-- As a user, I want to write personal reviews and main insights about the books I'm readying or alredy ready.
+- As a user, I want to write personal summaries and main insights about the books I'm readying or alredy read.
-- As a user, I want to create a wish list.
+- As a user, I want to create a list of books.
-- As a user, I want to find wish lists from other people, so I can choose new books to ready.
+- As a user, I want to find list of books from other people, and get inspired to read other books.
-- As a user, I want to uptade or delete old book reviews and wish lists.
+- As a user, I want to uptade or delete old book summaries and lists of books.

 ### 1. Strategy

-- Provide a platform where the user can create personal reviews about books they ready.
+- Provide a platform where the user can create personal summaries about books they read.
-- Provide a platform where user can create a wish list and share it with others user if they want.
+- Provide a platform where user can create a list of books and share it with others user if they want.
 - Create an enjoyable, and easy to use platform that makes the user uses it frequently.

 ### 2. Scope